 • Copy into an additional bucket: This option saves blobstore backups to a separate bucket, which is useful with blobstores that do not support versioning.
 This option requires you to configure the Backup Bucket Region and Backup Bucket Name fields.

-• GCS Blobstore: Select this option to use an external Google Cloud Storage (GCS) endpoint.
+• GCS Blobstore: Use this option for an external Google Cloud Storage (GCS) endpoint.

 To create a GCS bucket, follow the procedures in Creating Storage Buckets in the GCS documentation.
 To create a GCS bucket, you must have a GCS account.
 When you have created a GCS bucket, configure the following fields: